MinaFoundation/mina-fungible-token/documentation/api.md

 actions/reducer model of MINA.
 The `mint` and `burn` methods will modify the token balance in the specified account.
 But instead of directly modifying the value of `circulating` in the contract state, they will instead dispatches an action that instructs the reducer to modify the state.
-The method `calculateCirculating` collects all the actions and updates the state of the contract.
+The method `getCirculating(updateContractState:Bool)`, when supplied with `updateContractState:Bool(true)`, collects all the actions and updates the state of the contract.

 ## Events